mavryk-network/mavryk-domains-client/README.md

 `contractAddresses` (default: `undefined`)

 -   Which tezos domains contracts to connect to to get data.
 Must be specified if network is `custom`.
 Uses built in addresses otherwise.

+`tlds` (default: `undefined`)

+-   Which top level domains are supported and the validator function to use to validate domain names of each tld.
+Must be specified if network is `custom`.
+Uses built in tlds otherwise.

 `tezos` (default: `Tezos` from `@taquito/taquito`)